Douglass House (Houghton, Michigan): History

 The original Douglass House was a three-story frame structure built in 1860 on the corner of Isle Royale and Montezuma Streets, with a garden stretching to Shelden.
 The hotel had 50 rooms for out-of-town visitors, and the dance hall and dining room served as the social center of Houghton.
 In 1899, a group of Houghton-area investors, headed by John C. Mann, incorporated the Douglass House Company and purchased the hotel.
 By that time, the original frame structure was showing its age, so the Company settled on the idea of constructing an addition that would be appropriate for Houghton's new-found prominence.

-The group hired Henry L. Ottenheimer of Chicago to design the structure and Paul K. F. Mueller of Chicago to construct it.
+The group hired Henry L. Ottenheimer of Chicago to design the structure and Paul F. P. Mueller of Chicago to construct it.
 The new addition cost $125,000 to build and another $30,000 to $40,000 to furnish, and doubled the capacity of the hotel from 50 to 100 rooms.
 In 1901, the original frame hotel located on the site burned down.
 In 1902, an addition to the present hotel was constructed on the site by Herman Gundlack of Chicago.

 In 1984, the Douglass House was converted to apartments.
 The first-floor bar remains intact.